cerdmann/cerdmann.github.io/_posts/technology/2016-09-12-install-cloud-foundry-on-azure-part2.md

 <img alt="Install Complete" style="border:2px solid #000" src="{{ site.url }}/images/install-pcf-on-azure/Install-Complete-1200.jpg"/>

 Go ahead and put the url into a browser.
-Use admin as the user name and
+Use admin as the user name and the above password to log in.